 Types of Obesity

-There is a category for people who are ‘extremely obese’ or ‘morbidly obese.’
-Someone is considered morbidly obese if he or she is 100 pounds over his/her ideal body weight, has a BMI of 40 or more, or has a BMI of 35 or more and is also experiencing obesity-related health conditions, such as high blood pressure or diabetes.
+There is a category for people who are “extremely obese” or “morbidly obese.”
+Someone is considered morbidly obese if they are 100 pounds over their ideal body weight, have a BMI of 40 or more, or have a BMI of 35 or more and are also experiencing obesity-related health conditions, such as high blood pressure or diabetes.

 Childhood obesity is defined using a different chart system.
 Overweight is defined as having a BMI at or above the 85th percentile and below the 95th percentile.
 Obesity is defined as a BMI at or above the 95th percentile.

 More people are overweight today than ever before.
 In fact, 70% of Americans aged 20 and older are overweight, and one-third of those people are considered obese.